IamJasonBian/Van_Life/README.md

 # Van_Life

-Hey, this is a collection of house-van videos and van-life optimization.
+This is a collection of house-van videos and van-life optimization.
 Page is under construction right now, but I'm working to loosely tie together all van-related content:

 ### Youtube Vlogs: